-Save up to 20% on the price of your tickets!
-It's easy...
-Become a member today!
-If you are already a member, log in to get your member rate.
-The Elgin Marbles Controversy Daytime Program Monday, November 9, 2020 - 12:00 p.m. to 1:15 p.m.
-ET Code: 1H0542 Tickets Login $20 - Member 0 1 2 3 4 5 6 7 8 9 10 $25 - Non-Member Resize text remove add Elgin Marbles, British Museum, London: Frise West, II, 2 (detail) STREAMING PROGRAM INFORMATION This program is part of our Smithsonian Associates Streaming series.
-Platform: Zoom Online registration is required.
-If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
-Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
-PROGRAM DESCRIPTION Did Britain’s Lord Elgin rescue a 24-foot marble frieze from the Parthenon in the early 19th century or did he steal it?
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer The Elgin Marbles Controversy Evening Lecture/Seminar Monday, June 12, 2023 - 6:45 p.m. to 8:00 p.m.
+ET Code: 1K0369 Location: This online program is presented on Zoom.
+Select your Tickets $25 Member $30 Non-Member Resize text Part of the West frieze of the Parthenon Marbles (details) Did Britain’s Lord Elgin rescue ancient Greek marble sculptures and architectural fragments—including a 24-foot marble frieze—from the Parthenon in the early 19th century or did he steal them?
 Greece's position is clear: The country wants them back from the British Museum.
 But do the citizens of modern Greece have any claim over items produced in their region by people who lived thousands of years ago?
-While the controversy roils, the famed works, removed in 1801 by Thomas Bruce, Seventh Lord Elgin, when he was ambassador to the court of the Ottoman Sultan in Istanbul, have already been renamed in wide circles from the Elgin Marbles to the Parthenon Marbles.
+While the battle over ownership roils, the famed works, removed in 1801 by Thomas Bruce, Seventh Lord Elgin, when he was ambassador to the court of the Ottoman Sultan in Istanbul, have already been renamed in wide circles from the Elgin Marbles to the Parthenon Marbles.
 Join art historian Joseph Cassar in an exploration of these ancient sculptures made under the supervision of architect and sculptor Phidias and his assistants for the temple of the Parthenon on the Acropolis and the controversies that have swirled around them since they left Greece.
-World Art History Certificate elective: Earn ½ credit* UPDATED PATRON INFORMATION Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
-Separate Zoom link information will be emailed closer to the date of the program.
-If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
-View Common FAQs about our Streaming Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
+World Art History Certificate elective: Earn 1/2 credit* General Information View Common FAQs and Policies about our Online Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.
-This program is part of ourSmithsonian Associates Streaming series.